OrderLab/orbit/README.md

 You will be dropped into a guest VM's tty.
 The default login user is `root`, and password is empty.

 To shutdown the VM, run `shutdown -h now` in the guest's shell.
+Or, since we also added shutdown to the bash logout script when executing `guest_setup.sh`, you can shutdown the VM by pressing `CTRL-D` or run `logout` in the VM.

 **Note 1**: By default, we run VM with the `-nographic` QEMU option, i.e., no video output.
 In this mode, the kernel outputs through emulated serial console,